-- 2. The proposal is for the change of use of the land to a dog-walking facility.
+The proposal is for the change of use of the land to a dog-walking facility.
 The application form states that the opening hours for the facility would be 08:00 to 20:45 Monday to Sunday and the same on bank holidays.
-The Design and Access Statement indicates that in 'winter hours' this would only be 08:30am to 15:45pm. - 3.
+The Design and Access Statement indicates that in 'winter hours' this would only be 08:30am to 15:45pm.

 The Design and Access Statement outlines that there would be an expected customer number of up to 16 daily bookings in summer and 10 daily bookings in winter.
-This however is not stipulated on the application form and is expected levels and not upper limits. - 4.
-The proposal would involve the erection of fencing and formation of parking spaces at the north-eastern end of the field, which would be sub-divided into two separate areas by hedging. - 5.
-The Design and Access Statement submitted with the application indicates the proposed use would extend beyond simple dog walking and would include dog training, agility training and other dog related activities including charity events.
-No information has been submitted to enable a full assessment of these additional activities.
-The application has therefore been assessed only in relation to the proposed use as a dog-walking facility.
+This however is not stipulated on the application form and is expected levels and not upper limits.

+The proposal would involve the erection of fencing and formation of parking spaces at the north-eastern end of the field, which would be sub-divided into two separate areas by hedging.

+The applicant has clarified in further documentation submitted to the Council that the proposal would comprise solely a dog walking facility.
+The assessment has been made on this basis only.